Trump meets with French President Macron as uncertainty grows about US ties to Europe and Ukraine

 Zelenskyy, who said Sunday in response to a question that he would trade his office for peace or to join NATO, then angered Trump by saying the U.S. president was living in a Russian-made "disinformation space."
 Confronting Trump might not be the best approach, analysts say.

 “The response to President Trump doing something to you is not to do something back right away.
 You tend to get this kind of reaction,” said retired Rear Adm.
-Mark Montgomery, former foreign policy aide to the late Sen. John McCain and current senior fellow at the Foundation for the Defense of Democracies.
+Mark Montgomery, a senior fellow at the Foundation for the Defense of Democracies.

 He added, “This is part of a broader issue where I know the administration’s characterizing themselves as disruptors.
 I think a better term might be destabilizers.
 And, unfortunately, the destabilizing is sometimes us and our allies.”